Why Study Physics?

 Careers with a degree in physics

 The study of physics and astronomy is the starting point for many career opportunities; training in physics allows immense flexibility for the future in terms of additional study and in the ability to fit into jobs and job training in many areas.
-A traditional path is to continue the study of physics/astronomy in graduate school to earn a master of science or a doctor of philosophy degree – a necessary achievement to be qualified to teach and continue research in a college or university.
-Some students choose to add a BS or MS degree in education so that they are certified to teach high school physics.
-See TOP Teacher program for more details.
+A traditional path is to continue the study of physics/astronomy in graduate school to earn a master of science or a doctor of philosophy degree – a necessary achievement to be qualified to continue research in a college or university or to teach at a university of college level.

 With the discipline and training that goes with a physics degree, students can go into prestigious physics careers, medicine, engineering, teaching, nuclear engineering, space and atmospheric research, acoustic and petroleum explorations, finance, computer science, biophysics, etc. Physics majors are hired by universities, national laboratories, observatories and science museums, industry (e.g. electronics, building design, medical instrumentation, communications, engineering, noise pollution, sound recording, film production, etc) semiconductor, petroleum, mining, and exploration companies, biomedical firms (biotechnology, environment, pharmaceuticals), defense agencies and contractors, consulting (Wall Street) and Information Technology (IT) firms.
 For additional information on career paths see Resources.